Volumes jump at Varun Beverages Ltd counter

 -

-Varun Beverages Ltd witnessed volume of 2.56 lakh shares by 10:54 IST on BSE, a 64.89 times surge over two-week average daily volume of 3952 shares
+Varun Beverages Ltd witnessed volume of 11.31 lakh shares by 14:19 IST on NSE, a 7.65 times surge over two-week average daily volume of 1.48 lakh shares

-Metropolis Healthcare Ltd, Godrej Agrovet Ltd, Ipca Laboratories Ltd, Tata Elxsi Ltd are among the other stocks to see a surge in volumes on BSE today, 25 September 2020.
+Supreme Petrochem Ltd, Advanced Enzyme Technologies Ltd, Alok Industries Ltd, GMR Infrastructure Ltd are among the other stocks to see a surge in volumes on NSE today, 25 September 2020.

 Powered by Capital Market - Live News